 The galley layout can work just wonderfully in a large kitchen.

-9. Light up a small galley space
+9. Light up small galley kitchens

-Lighting can make or break both the aesthetics and function of a galley kitchen.
+Kitchen lighting ideas (opens in new tab) can make or break both the aesthetics and function of a galley kitchen.

 10. Opt for handleless cabinetry

+To make the most of available space without overwhelming a compact open plan room, consider a kitchen with handleless doors.
 Technological advances in push-open and close doors means that it has become possible to dispense with handles in both wall and base cabinets.

 What can I do with a galley kitchen?

-Professional kitchens also follow a similar linear plan with lines of ranges or hobs divided into specific stations for the preparation of different types of dishes.
+Professional kitchens also follow a similar linear plan, with lines of ranges or hobs divided into specific stations for the preparation of different types of dishes.